Municipal elections 13.4.2025

 If you are unfamiliar with the Finnish Green Party, you can find the best summary of who we are from our political programme.

-I will write on this page all things relevant to my campaign.
-This follows my ideal of transparency in politics, both during and after elections.
-If there is a specific issue you want to know my opinion on, you can contact me with the social links below or join the conversation on Threads.
-Otherwise I will focus on issues I find the most important.
+If there is a specific issue you want to know my opinion on, you can contact me with the social links at the bottom of the page.

 Election Themes